 The idea of associating money with security often stems from going without during childhood, or having come out of a big debt.
 But breaking this cycle and financially educating yourself on how to make the most of your money will be much more beneficial in the long run.

 TBG says: you’re halfway there by connecting that being liquid (having access to cash) is a smart idea – we all need a rainy day fund.
 But understanding where to put your money is the next step.
-Oh, and please, please don’t save up $300k to buy a property in cash.
-Even with market crashes, you’re so much better off buying an A-grade property and riding the cycles.
+Shares and property don’t have to be extremely high risk and scary.
+There are much more conservative options that still allow the risk averse to enjoy the returns.

 The ignorer has no bloody clue about their financial situation.
 They’ve got some money and some debt, but they don’t know how to manage it – and don’t even ask them how much is in their super.
 They probably have some dodgy spending habits, too, but their head is too buried in the sand to identify with any behavioural patterns.
 Ignorers may be time-poor and work in highly stressful jobs, leaving little energy left at the end of the day to sort through finances.
 They may also be paid relatively well, so while their ignorance is resulted in wasted money and opportunities, they’re not necessarily in a dangerous place financially.